Glycyrrhiza glabra, Family: Fabaceae

 You also shouldn’t take licorice if you take warfarin.
 It may increase your metabolism

-and decrease levels of warfarin.
+and decrease the effectiveness of warfarin.